 What about confidentiality?

 Is it necessary to publish all relevant information, regardless of how sensitive it is or may be?
 The answer is that the requirements of the Data Protection Act 1998 will apply, and that normal conventions and rules relating to confidentiality will need to be observed.
 It follows that not all the relevant information that a school gathers has to be placed in the public domain.

 For example, it would not be appropriate to publish information which enables individual pupils or members of staff to be identified.
-Nor, as a general rule, would it be appropriate to publish information that could be maliciously used to harm a school's reputation.
+Nor, as a general rule, would it be appropriate to publish information that might be misunderstood by people outside the school.
+Particularly, in this latter respect, it would be inappropriate to publish information which might be maliciously used to harm a school's reputation.